tomob/balzac/README.md

 # balzac

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to read epub/mobi metadata.

 ## Usage